Index of Tools

 Global Forest Watch

-an open-source web application to monitor global forests in near real-time.
-GFW is an initiative of the World Resources Institute, with partners including Google, USAID, the University of Maryland, Esri, Vizzuality and many other academic, non-profit, public, and private organizations
+An open-source web application to monitor global forests in near real-time.
+GFW is an initiative of the World Resources Institute, with partners including Google, USAID, the University of Maryland, Esri, Vizzuality and many other academic, non-profit, public, and private organizations.

 Organized Crime Idex